syncfusion-content/blazor-docs/blazor/accordion/getting-started.md

 N> [View Sample in GitHub](https://github.com/SyncfusionExamples/Blazor-Getting-Started-Examples/tree/main/Accordion).

-## Initialize Accordion using Template
+## Initialize Blazor Accordion using Templates

 The following code explains how to initialize Blazor Accordion using `Templates`.